Relative Entropy via Distribution of Observables: More Properties of Petz-Rényi Relative Entropy

-In \cite{Datta2009}, Datta observes in the finite dimensional setting that, where $\Pi_{\rho}$ is the projection onto the support of $\rho$, i.e., by keeping the notations of Theorem \ref{thm:the-formula-general}, In the finite dimensions, this result follows from our formula (\ref{eq:alpha-relative-entropy}) as well, because we have Now we prove (\ref{eq:datta-leditzky}) in the infinite dimensional situation.
+In \cite{Datta2009}, Datta observes in the finite dimensional setting that, where $\Pi_{\rho}$ is the projection onto the support of $\rho$, i.e., by keeping the notations as in \eqref{eq:spectral-rho-sigma} In the finite dimensions, this result follows from our formula (\ref{eq:alpha-relative-entropy}) as well, because we have Now we prove (\ref{eq:datta-leditzky}) in the infinite dimensional situation.
 A priori, the computation in (\ref{eq:datta-leditzky-computation}) cannot go through in infinite dimensions because we need a limit theorem to pass the limit through the infinite sum.
-Nevertheless, Theorem \ref{thm:4-veh} helps us to prove the desired result and the following proof works in both finite and infinite dimensional setting. \begin{thm} The Petz-R\'enyi relative entropy satisfies, where $\Pi_{\rho}$ is the projection onto $\supp \rho$. \end{thm} \begin{proof} Keeping the notations of Theorem \ref{thm:the-formula-general}, we have by Theorems \ref{thm:quantum-reduces-to-classical} and \ref{thm:4-veh},
+Nevertheless, Theorem \ref{thm:4-veh} helps us to prove the desired result and the following proof works in both finite and infinite dimensional setting. \begin{thm} The Petz-R\'enyi relative entropy satisfies, where $\Pi_{\rho}$ is the projection onto $\supp \rho$. \end{thm} \begin{proof} Keeping the notations as in \eqref{eq:spectral-rho-sigma}, we have by Theorem \ref{thm:quantum-reduces-to-classical} and Theorem \ref{thm:4-veh},